Abraham Luzzi: Career

-Luzzi is a businessman whose investments cover various sectors, including gold trading and sand mining, stone quarrying, commercial agriculture,ExperimentalMedicinalcanarbisfarming,processingand export ,contract financing,forex, agro-processing, tourism, and travel.
+Luzzi is a businessman whose investments cover various sectors, including gold trading and sand mining, stone quarrying, commercial agriculture, Experimental Medicinal canabis farming, processing and export, contract financing, forex, agro-processing, tourism, and travel.
 Additionally, he is engaged in logistics, clearing, and forwarding, among other activities.

 He is the founder and director of Ssebo Food Industries Uganda Ltd, a company that specializes in large-scale agro-processing and the production of fortified foods, such as Ssebo Pure Maize Flour.
 Furthermore, he serves as the director of Ssebo Pure Gold and Jewelry Center, located at the Serena Hotel in Kampala.
 This jewelry center focuses on the trade and design of premium gold and jewelry products.
 Luzzi is involved in mechanized farming and agro-industrial development, emphasizing modern agricultural practices and the enhancement of the food value chain.

-Luzzi is also a forex trader, project financier, and one of Uganda’s licensed farmers who processes and exports experimental medicinal cannabis, a burgeoning industry regulated by Uganda’s Ministry of Health and the National Drug Authority.

 His enterprises operate in Uganda, the Democratic Republic of the Congo, and other countries such as South Africa, the United States of America, Canada, the United Kingdom, China, and the United Arab Emirates (Dubai).

 He serves as chairman of Ssebo International Group, through which he also established a sports academy in Hammersmith, North West London, to support Ugandan youth aged 10 to 16.

 In 2019, he was among the funders of the Ssingo Ssaza Team in the Airtel Masaza Football Championship.
 In 2021, he was appointed Marketing and Sales Manager of the Uganda Police Football Club and also served as Head of Public Relations.
 That same year, he wrote to the Federation of Uganda Football Associations (FUFA), requesting a review and amendment of the player transfer regulations.

 In 2022, Luzzi was banned from participating in football-related activities at both national and international levels for ten years.
 Other officials banned alongside him included journalist David Isabirye and James Kaweesa.
 The FUFA Ethics and Disciplinary Committee found them guilty of match-fixing.
 Despite the ruling, Luzzi appealed, maintaining his innocence and alleging that the case was politically motivated.

+Politics

 Luzzi has also served as a mobilizer for the National Resistance Movement (NRM) in the Mityana and Mubende districts.
 During the 2021 elections, he contested for the Member of Parliament seat representing Mityana, Municipality under the NRM but lost to Bugembe John Mary in the party primaries.
 He later accused the NRM of election malpractice and joined the Democratic Party (DP) with the aim of unseating Hon.
 Francis Zaake of the National Unity Platform (NUP).
 However, during his DP campaign, he was later seen supporting the NRM presidential candidate.